lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

 From now on, the building process is run inside a Worker.
-This change allows us to stop the build and restart it again without stopping the main process (under the hood, it's done by closing the Worker and creating a new one).
+This change allows us to stop the build and restart it again without stopping the main process (under the hood, it is done by closing the Worker and creating a new one).

 For now, the rebuild is triggered every time a change in the `_config` file is detected.
 In the next versions, we can add additional triggers.

+In CMS mode (with `deno task cms`), the process is also restarted if the `_cms.ts` file is modified, which is useful when you are configuring the documents and collections.

 ## New sorting methods `asc-locale` and `desc-locale`